bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 I just want to double-click on that epiphany moment, because I've obviously never had one of those myself.
 But as an engineer, sometimes you have the, "I'm trying this thing, I'm trying this thing, I can't figure out an elegant way", and then it clicks.
 Does it feel like that?
-Or is it like, I'm throwing, like, sort of from a research perspective, like, I'm throwing a lot of different ideas at this thing, and trying to prove them out, and one of them clicks?
+Or is it, from a research perspective, like, I'm throwing a lot of different ideas at this thing, and trying to prove them out, and one of them clicks?

 Speaker 1: 00:05:48

 That's hard to say.
-I think, like, usually, the way you get ideas is that you have problems in your mind and then you think about them and you think about them and you don't get a solution.
+I think, usually the way you get ideas is that you have problems in your mind and then you think about them and you think about them and you don't get a solution.
 And then at some moment under the shower it suddenly makes click, right?
 But it's really because you put the problems in your mind and you thought about them earlier.

 Speaker 0: 00:06:09

-It's interesting that here, like the goal was solving the nested MuSig problem, maybe not even thinking about provable security, just wanting to make a scheme that could plausibly work with nesting.
+It's interesting that here the goal was solving the nested MuSig problem, maybe not even thinking about provable security, just wanting to make a scheme that could plausibly work with nesting.
 And it turns out, oh, as a side effect, they came up with a two-round multi-signature scheme, which was novel, and it was like, "whoa, wait, we should work on that first".
 And I think that's interesting because you, as you say, like you're researching a problem, you have a particular problem in mind you're trying to solve, but maybe the solution is applicable to other things.

 Speaker 1: 00:06:44

-Yeah, and it's really, it says something about like how research should be done, right?
+Yeah, really, it says something about how research should be done, right?
 It's not like you have this one problem and now you lock yourself in a room for a month and then you come out and solve it.
 No, it's like really you need to think about different problems, even if they're not exactly in your scope.
 And then maybe at some point you realize, okay, now I knew that idea from that area.